 When you start accumulating sets of pliers, you will find the need to organize them in the drawer, toolbox, or workspace.
-Otherwise, if you continue to shove them into the shelf or tool anyhow, they will occupy more space than is available.
+Because if you continue to shove them into the shelf or toolbox anyhow, they will occupy more space than is available.
 And before you know it, half of your tools will not have a space in the storage box or shelf.

 If you are the kind of a person who keeps lots of pliers on the desktop, they will clutter your workspace and you won’t have enough space to work in.
-Moreover, when pliers are all over the desk, they make your workspace look messy and unkempt.
+And when pliers are all over the desk, they make the workspace look messy and unkempt.

-Let’s face it.
 Pliers are extremely handy tools.
 They are the most irreplaceable hand tools but they can be difficult to organize.
-It does not matter if you store them on the desk or inside a drawer or tool box.
-They will take up a lot of space if you do not organize them properly.
+It doesn’t matter if you store them on the desk or inside a drawer or tool box.
+They will take up more space than they should if you do not take the time to organize them properly.